DobryninVyacheslav/StudentProject/README.md

 - JUnit 4
 - Git

-I am doing a project to gain additional knowledge required to write Enterprise applications.
+I am doing this project to gain additional knowledge required to write Enterprise applications.

 _Project in progress_ 😁